 In person: Visit your local county elections office to apply for advance voting.

 Military and oversees voting: Military and overseas voters can register with Federal Services voting and vote by mail, fax, or electronically from outside their county.
 Learn more here.

 SUBMITTING AN ABSENTEE BALLOT

-Location and time: Advance ballots are sent and accepted from the 20 days before the election.
+Location and time: Advance ballots are sent and accepted 20 days before the election.
 You may also vote in person in the county election office up to 20 days before the election.
-See specific times, locations, and update here.
+See specific times, locations, and updates here.

 Early voting qualifications: To vote early, Kansas offers registration for advance voting.
 Any registered voter may vote before election day.